MLH/mlh-hackathon-organizer-guide/general-information/judging-and-submissions/draft-up-a-judging-plan.md

 * Allocate projects to every judging according to what we discussed above.
 * Ask each judge to view their projects and report back their top 3 best/favorite projects.
 * Assign the top three following points:
-  * 3 points (First Place)&#x20;
+  * 15 points (First Place)
-  * 2 points (Second Place)
+  * 10 points (Second Place)
-  * 1 point (Third Place)
+  * 5 point (Third Place)

 Now, you'll have a list of the project that appeared across multiple judges' top three favorites!
 After you've bubbled up your top projects, you should validate the results.
 Go check out the top 3-5 projects and make a final decision about winners.
 This is your hackathon.
 Make sure you're proud of the final results!
-Do a cheating check on all winners before you announce.&#x20;
+Do a cheating check on all winners before you announce.

 ### Resources: